chubin/wttr.in/README.md

     $ curl wttr.in/muc      # Weather for IATA: muc, Munich International Airport, Germany
     $ curl wttr.in/ham      # Weather for IATA: ham, Hamburg Airport, Germany

+If you want to specify a location that is not a city/town's name, but a name of some geographical location (e.g. it can be a site in a city, a mountain name, a special location etc.) you should place `~` before its name.
+That means the location name should be looked up before:

+	$ curl wttr.in/~Vostok+Station
+	$ curl wttr.in/~Eiffel+Tower
+	$ curl wttr.in/~Kilimanjaro

+In this case there is a line below the weather forecast output describing the founded precise position:

+	Location: Vostok Station, станция Восток, AAT, Antarctica [-78.4642714,106.8364678]
+    Location: Tour Eiffel, 5, Avenue Anatole France, Gros-Caillou, 7e, Paris, Île-de-France, 75007, France [48.8582602,2.29449905432]
+	Location: Kilimanjaro, Northern, Tanzania [-3.4762789,37.3872648]

 You can also use IP-addresses (direct) or domain names (prefixed with @) as a location specificator: